This throwaway moment in Patton Oswalt’s new Netflix special is a master class in creative resiliency

 “Watch this,” he continues, still smiling, as he moves back to where he was standing at the start of the joke.
 “Go right back to my starting thing.
 Are you ready?
 Watch this.
 Okay.”

-The comedian then turns his head toward the audience and gets through the first three words of repeating his set up before saying “fuck it” and laughing hysterically at the artifice of it all.
-The audience laughs uproariously in kind and cheers at Oswalt’s acknowledgement of this weird little moment.
+The comedian then turns his head toward the audience, and gets through the first three words of repeating his set up before saying “fuck it” and laughing hysterically at the artifice of it all.
+The audience laughs uproariously in kind and cheers at Oswalt acknowledging this weird little moment.

-He draw the laugh out as long as he reasonably can, caps it off with a “holy shit,” and then starts the joke without pretending he hasn’t already tried to tell it twice. (“No, I did get invited to the premiere of the Han Solo Star Wars movie.”)
-It’s not a seamless dismount—it’s the opposite, and the show is better for it.
+He draws the laugh out as long as he reasonably can, caps it off with a “holy shit,” and then starts the joke without pretending he hasn’t already tried to tell it twice. (“No, I did get invited to the premiere of the Han Solo Star Wars movie…”) It’s not a seamless dismount—it’s the opposite, and the show is better for it.

 Leaving that whole moment in the special accomplishes two important things.
-First, it lets young comics and just any kind of public performer know that even after 30 years in show business and achieving great success, even the best of us still stumble from time to time.
+First, it lets young comics and any kind of live performer know that even after 30 years into a successful show business career, even the best still stumble from time to time.
 Most standup specials from veterans slickly provide the illusion of perfection.
 This one punctures it.

 Secondly, the way Oswalt handles his minor slip is a master class in poise, good humor, and resiliency.
 He seems supremely unbothered with himself or the situation and finds the funniest way to get right back on track, all while treating the crowd with respect and transparency.

-The lesson here is that if you ever mess up in a public performance, be kind to both yourself and your audience.
+The lesson here is that if you ever mess up in a live performance, be kind to both yourself and your audience.
 It’s your best hope of transforming the moment everyone dreads into an applause break.